 - The spacious communal lounge, large kitchen and activity room in the garden offer additional communal space and opportunities for skill building.

 - Local education centres and leisure facilities are accessible locally through walking, public transport and use of the transport provided at the service, providing an ideal base for skill-building and community participation, as well as employment, volunteering and social opportunities.

 There is a Specialist Therapeutic Team who will support the service users through the transition of moving in to the service and provide ongoing assessment, intervention and support where required.
-The therapeutic team includes a Responsible Clinician, GP, Rehabilitation Facilitator, Psychology Assistant, Speech and Language Therapist and Occupational Therapist Assistant.
+The therapeutic team includes an experienced Registered Manager, Assistant psychologist, Speech and Language Therapist and Occupational Therapist Assistant.
 An experienced Residential Manager works alongside the team.

 In addition to mandatory training, staff at Willow Court have specific training with regard to empowering and rehabilitating those with Learning disabilities including: